The IBMAP approach for Markov networks structure learning: for Estimation of Distribution Algorithms

-In the experiments, MOA is iterated for $1000$ generations or until the optima is reached, whatever happened first.
-For several runs differing in the initial (random) population, we measured the \emph{success rate} as the fraction of times the optima is found.
-A commonly used measure of performance in EDAs is the \emph{critical population size} $D^{*}$; the minimum population size for which the success rate is $100\%$.
-Smaller $D^*$ values have a double benefit over runtime: (i) fewer fitness evaluations for reaching the optima, and (ii) faster distribution estimation.
+In the experiments, MOA is iterated for $1000$ generations or until the optimum is reached, whatever happened first.
+For several runs differing in the initial (random) population, we measured the \emph{success rate} as the fraction of times the optimum is found.
+A commonly used performance measure in EDAs is the \emph{critical population size} $D^{*}$; the minimum population size for which the success rate is $100\%$.
+Smaller $D^*$ values have a double benefit on runtime: (i) fewer fitness evaluations for reaching the optima, and (ii) faster distribution estimation.
 We report $D^{*}$ and the number of fitness evaluations required for that population size, denoted $f^*$.
 More robust algorithms are expected to require smaller $D^{*}$ and $f^*$ values.
 To measure $D^{*}$ in Royal Road and OneMax, each version of MOA was run $10$ times for each of the population sizes $D=\{50,100,200,400,800,1600,3200\}$.
-Then, for that $D^*$, we report the average and standard deviation of $f^*$ on each of those runs.
+Then, for the measured $D^*$, we report the average and standard deviation of $f^*$ on each of those runs.
 In all the experiments, the population is truncated with a selection size of $50\%$ and an elitism of $50\%$; used for preventing diversity loss.
 In $\moaMI$, the parameter $k$ was set to $3$ and $1$ in Royal Road and OneMax, respectively.

 Results are presented in Table \ref{tableEDAs1} for the OneMax problem, and Table \ref{tableEDAs2} for the Royal Road problem.
-For both algorithms $\moaMI$ and $\moaIBMAP$, each table report values of $D^*$, and the average and standard deviation (in parenthesis) of $f^*$, for increasing problem sizes $n=\{15,30,60,90,120\}$ for the OneMax problem, and $n=\{16,32,64,90,120\}$ for the Royal Road problem (domains multiple of $\gamma=4$ are required).
-In both tables, the results show that for $f^*$, $\moaIBMAP$ always outperforms $\moaMI$; while for $D^*$, it is always equal or lower.
+For both algorithms $\moaMI$ and $\moaIBMAP$, each table reports the values of $D^*$ as well as both the average and standard deviation of $f^*$, for increasing problem sizes $n \in \{15,30,60,90,120\}$ for the OneMax problem, and $n \in \{16,32,64,92,120\}$ for the Royal Road problem (the domain size should be a multiple of $\gamma=4$).
+Lower values of $D^*$ and $f^*$ are better.
+In both tables, the results show that $\moaIBMAP$ always present equal or lower values of $D^*$ than that of $\moaMI$, and also $\moaIBMAP$ always outperforms $\moaMI$ in $f^*$.
 For Royal Road, the larger improvement is for $n=92$ where $\moaIBMAP$ requires $75\%$ fewer fitness evaluations $f^*$ and $D^*$ is halved.
 For OneMax, the larger improvement is for $n=60$ where $\moaIBMAP$ requires $80\%$ fewer fitness evaluations $f^*$ and $D^*$ is reduced to a quarter.